DevopsPriz/Devops-Learning/README.md

 LS COMMAND

 The command "ls," which stands for "list," is used for displaying the files and folders in a given location.
 It displays a directory's entire contents.

+To view the content of a directory while you are in it, just type ls like this, for example:

 ![ls command](https://github.com/DevopsPriz/Devops-Learning/assets/151751244/53006c55-3790-43a7-8862-09828ee26d05)